Dog Ears and How To Care For Them

 CleanAural Ear Cleaner is specially formulated to clean both healthy and infected ears.SRP £9.90 £6.24

 Ear infections in dogs

-Your vet will normally prescribe drops that contains both antibiotics for the bacteria and anti-fungal for the yeast.
-These will clear this manifestation but your vet will also want to check for any underlying problems such as allergy, mites, genetic or breed related problems (e.g narrow or hairy ear canals).
+Your vet will normally prescribe drops that contain both antibiotics for the bacteria and anti-fungal for the yeast.
+These will clear this manifestation but your vet will also want to check for any underlying problems such as allergy, mites, genetic or breed-related problems (e.g narrow or hairy ear canals).